 How powerful is the resistance?

 Resistance on air rowers adjusts naturally to fit every trainee.
 It is tied to user effort.
 The more powerfully a trainee rows, the more air is displaced.
 Some air rowers also have dampers to adjust the airflow.

 A possible drawback of an air rower is the fan’s sound.
 Hybrid rowing machines such as the Sole SR500 augment air resistance with magnetic resistance for a quieter ride.

 Which brands are best?

 Concept2 leads the air rower industry in terms of ergonomics and durability.
-Its stroke feels very similar to water rowing, and Concept2 units can be combined physically and electronically for team training.
+Its stroke feels very similar to water rowing and Concept2 units can be combined for team training.
 At the other end of the spectrum are cheap air rowing machines by Stamina Products.
-Medium-quality options come from several brands such as NordicTrack, BodyCraft and Horizon.
+Medium-quality options come from several brands such as NordicTrack, BodyCraft, and Horizon.

 Top 3 Best Air Rowing Machines